 Our talks are classified into three areas as follows:

-Research-papers: authors talk about an article which they have had published in a leading TESOL-based academic journal.
-Our 2008-2010 collection includes 13 talks on a wide range of topics and to date our 2011-2013 collection includes 18 talks and our new 2014-2016 section now has its first entry.
+Research-papers: authors talk about an article which they have had published in a leading TESOL-based academic journal - over 35 talks to choose from!

 Featured publications: We provide a carefully selected range of talks from authors who have recently published a TESOL-based text book or an EFL\ESL coursebook.
 CLICK HERE to find out about promoting with us.